highchair/artinruins-com/_property/union-primary-rumford.md

 [^2]: Rego, Mike.
 “East Providence agrees to sell long-dormant Union Primary School property.”
 East Bay RI, 29 September 2021.
 Accessed 02 July 2024 from https://www.eastbayri.com/stories/east-providence-agrees-to-sell-long-dormant-union-primary-school-property,93310

 The school was lightly used over the years, most recently as a senior meals site and a Community Center.
-Finally, the City Council aproved a sale for $300,000 during its September 21, 2021 meeting, after a public <span class="abbr">RFP</span> process during the preceding summer.
+Finally, the City Council approved a sale for $300,000 during its September 21, 2021 meeting, after a public <span class="abbr">RFP</span> process during the preceding summer.
 The building was converted into eight apartments over the following two years.[^3]

 [^3]: Ibid.

-The architects [David Sisson Group](//www.ds-arch.com/the-union-primary-school-lofts.html) did a wonderful job maintaining the historic character while upgrading all the comfort systems and creating modern interior spaces full of space and light.
+The architects [David Sisson Group](https://www.ds-arch.com/the-union-primary-school-lofts.html) did a wonderful job maintaining the historic character while upgrading all the comfort systems and creating modern interior spaces full of space and light.

 ### Current Events